-Due to their high dependence on sagebrush for survival, sage-grouse are highly dependent on shrub-steppe for survival, they are unable to live in areas without a stable sagebrush population for food and protection.
-Growing towns, highways, and agricultural lands have invaded open shrub-steppe lands, leaving the sage-grouse with a mere 8% of their historical range in Washington.
-The map shows historic range of in red, reduced to current range in green.
-As you can see, Washington’s green has shrunk drastically.
+Due to their high dependence on sagebrush for survival, they are unable to live in areas without a stable sagebrush population for food and protection.
+Growing towns, highways, and agricultural lands have invaded open shrub-steppe lands, leaving the sage-grouse with a mere eight percent of their historical range in Washington.

-From 1970 to 2010, sage-grouse populations dropped by 62%, to slightly more than 1,000 birds divided into two isolated populations.
+From 1970 to 2010, sage-grouse populations dropped by 62 percent, to slightly more than 1,000 birds divided into two isolated populations.
 About two-thirds of the sage-grouse are located in Douglas and Grant counties, while the others are located near Kittitas and Yakima.
-Neither population is large enough to be sustainable long term.
-Biologists estimate 3,200 as the minimum viable population of sage-grouse to make it in the long term.
+Neither population is large enough to be sustainable long-term.
+Biologists estimate 3,200 as the minimum viable population of sage-grouse to make it in the long-term.